 In 2019, the firm represented grieving families in what has been referred to in the national media as "The Body Parts Case", a case that exposed a nationwide "black market" industry that profits by selling and trafficking human body parts.
 Since the case began, laws have changed and are continuing to change across the country, most notably in Arizona and Colorado (see §12-140-101, CRS.
 This case shines a light on a sinister, previously unregulated nationwide industry and sent a message to those running these shops that they can no longer hide in the shadows.
 The jury awarded $58.5 million to the twelve clients whose claims could be proven at trial, and Burg Simpson is proud of the impact this case has had nationwide in bringing about the much-needed change in state laws so that other families never have to suffer from this again.

-Kerry N. Jardine is Burg Simpson's Managing Shareholder and serves on its Executive Committee.
-He has been instrumental in the firm’s management, practice group formation, global strategy, and direction for over 15 years and leads the firm from the Englewood, Colorado office.
+Burg Simpson named shareholder Kerry N. Jardine has been instrumental in the firm’s management, practice group formation, global strategy, and direction for nearly 20 years.
+Mr. Jardine serves on the firm's Executive Committee and provides his leadership skills to the firm from the Englewood, Colorado office.

 Burg Simpson - Good Lawyers.
 Changing Lives.